restyled-io/restyled.io-static/content/docs/Common-Errors.md

   - "*"
 ```

-## Did you intend to specify a full Restyler object...
+## Config: Did you intend to specify a full Restyler object...

 **TL;DR**: you may have incorrect indentation.